neurospin/brainomics/bioresource/README.md

 How to import data
 ------------------

-There is a instance name in all the bash scripts (*.sh).
+There is an instance name in all the bash scripts (*.sh).
 You should change this name according to your machine configuration.

 __Step 1: Clean and Create Database for bioresource__